-The report covers the Federal fiscal year 2024, from October 1, 2023 through September 30, 2024, and is organized in three parts in accordance with OMB guidance for performance and accountability reports:
+The report covers the Federal fiscal year 2023, from October 1, 2022 through September 30, 2023, and is organized in three parts in accordance with OMB guidance for performance and accountability reports:

-Part 1 -- Management Discussion and Analysis -- Presents an overview of the agency and its programs; a snapshot of AFRH's achievements during the fiscal year; the challenges it faces and the plans and responses to those challenges; information on AFRH's strategic planning, including progress on strategic objectives, performance goals and agency priorities.
+Part 1 -- Management Discussion and Analysis -- Presents an overview of the agency and its programs; a snapshot of AFRH's achievements during the fiscal year; the challenges it faces and the plans and responses to those challenges; information on AFRH's strategic planning, including progress on strategic objectives, performance goals and agency priorities; and impacts of the COVID-19 pandemic.

-Part 2 -- Financial Information -- Provides the fiscal year 2024 independent auditor's report, audited financial statements, and notes to the financial statements.
+Part 2 -- Financial Information -- Provides the fiscal year 2023 independent auditor's report, audited financial statements, and notes to the financial statements.